 The Property Finders New Zealand, working exclusively for you, the property buyer, can be the most effective way to find your property in New Zealand.
 Just about everyone today starts their property search on the internet and it is all too easy to be seduced by pretty images, concentrating on properties rather than locations.
 Often, buyers think they have found their dream property only to discover when they travel to view that it is located next to an industrial zone or facing a noisy highway.
 That’s a big waste of both time and money.
 So location should always come first, even more so if you are out of your comfort zone and buying at long distance in an area you don’t know in-depth.
-We make a difference in lots of ways:
+Using Property Finders New Zealand can make a difference in lots of ways:

 - The Property Finders extensive territories allow us to compare locations across an entire region, guiding you to the one that is right for your requirements.
 We really listen to what you tell us, asking lots of questions to build up a very detailed brief and our in-depth local knowledge often means we will suggest possible locations that you have not thought about.

 - We tell it like it is, pointing out negatives as well as positives.
 If we know a particular location has a problem we will tell you about it.
 We don’t disguise a road noise problem by showing a property at the weekend, nor will we hide the lack of afternoon sun by arranging the viewing in the morning.
 Selling agents do that, we don’t.
 We are property detectives and it is our business to alert you to anything that could adversely affect your property purchase.

 - We defend your interests.
 We are property finders acting in your favour all the time.
 On the contrary, real estate agents act in the seller’s interest and they will recommend properties that may not be the best for you and of course, they are only concerned with selling in their area, other locations don’t interest them.
 We never recommend a property that we would not buy for ourselves.